Lzx8035/Omnifood-App/README.md

 Welcome to my Project: Omnifood App 🎉

-A modern web page designed with CSS🍕
+A modern, responsive web page for a food company, crafted with CSS 🍜

 Plz check the link below: 🌐：https://lea-omnifood-project.netlify.app/